dustinpfister/hexo_sitesource/source/_posts/blog-volume-quality.md

 ## "Popular, yet obscure" subject matter.

-If I write a post about a popular javaScript technology it will get buried in a lengthly stack of content authored by my competition, which is to be expected if it is something popular like angular, jquery, or node.js.
+If I write a post about a popular javaScript technology it will get buried in a lengthly stack of content authored by my competition, which is to be expected if it is something popular like angular, [jQuery](/categories/jquery/), or [node.js](/categories/node-js/).
 Also if I write about something that is to obscure there is a good chance that I will land on the front page, but what is it worth if no one is searching for it?

 As such it is important to write about subject matter that is popular, but not so popular that my posts get buried.
 A sort of sweet spot between known, and unknown.
 My posts on the static site generator hexo might be such an example of this, it is a little obscure in the javaScript world, but not so obscure that no one in the world but me is searching for it.